JamesSkemp/words/content/post/should-obama-have-a-personal-blog.md

 +++
-title = "Should Obama have a personal blog?" summary = "Should President Obama start an official blog, giving us a deeper insight into the White House?" draft = false comments = true date = "2009-01-24T08:48:00-06:00"
+title = "Should Obama have a personal blog?" description = "Should President Obama start an official blog, giving us a deeper insight into the White House?" draft = false comments = true date = "2009-01-24T08:48:00-06:00"